SteffenHebestreit/ai-chat-frontend/README.md

     *   Creates a particle-based sphere that animates.
     *   Responds to mouse movements for interactive effects.
     *   Its appearance (e.g., color, particle density) can be configured.
+    *   **Enhanced Animations**: Smoothed state transitions with reduced speed and intensity for better visual experience
 *   **Note**: There has been an intermittent "THREE.WebGLRenderer: Context Lost" error.
 If this persists, further investigation into particle counts, resource management, or WebGL context handling within this component may be needed.

 ### `ChatHistoryPanel.jsx`